ska-telescope/mid-cbf-mcs/README.md

 ## Set up development environment

-### DEPRECATION NOTICE: ansible-playbooks repository no longer supported; MCS required installations detailed in subsequent sections, though this step may be useful in setting up a new virtual machine for SKA development
+### DEPRECATION NOTICE: ansible-playbooks repository no longer supported; MCS required installations detailed in subsequent sections, though this step is not recommended anymore it may be useful in setting up a new virtual machine for SKA development

 Setting up the Development environment, including Tango environment,  is performed using the ansible playbook script.
 Follow the commands in the yellow box under the 'Creating a Development Environment' section of the https://developer.skatelescope.org/en/latest/getting-started/devenv-setup/tango-devenv-setup.html web page.